Swedish Sailboat Brands (Complete List)

 Nature is beautiful, don't ruin it with an ugly boat.
 Explore .
 ABOUT

-A lot of these boats use hydraulics, are easy to handle, and have luxury on the inside.
-Their most popular model is the Adventure Yachts 55.
-Classic Swedish Yachts.
 Classic Swedish Yachts sound exactly as the name suggests.
 They were founded in 1907 by Olof Hildebrand, who has been a member for 70 years at the Royal Swedish Yacht Club.
+The company has one of the richest histories and most elegant looking sailing yachts.
+They have several in the lineup to choose from, which are Swede 41, Swede 52, Swede 58 ...

 You will recognize the classic lines, yet the Swede 68 stands out with her modern details and innovative solutions.
 This low displacement beauty has a 7/8 carbon rig and carries 206sqm sail.
 The performance hull and beautiful lines are combined with mahogany and teak deck, deckhouses and cockpit of the highest standard of Scandinavian craftsmanship.